SpellarBot/learnjava/effectivejava/README_EffectiveJava.md

 * Create builder.build method that can class private constructor of the class.
 * setter return back the builder object

-### Enforce the singleton property with a private constructor or an Enum type.
+### Item 3.
+Enforce the singleton property with a private constructor or an Enum type.
 Singleton:
 * instantiated once only
 * represents unique system component like windows manager, file system